SuleimanFarah/sunpy/GSoC-2014-Rajul.md

 ## Tools and technologies to be used:

 * Language : Python
 * GUI library: Qt, PyQt
-    * GUI Framework: Ginga, a toolkit designed for building viewers for scientific image data in Python, visualizing 2D pixel data in numpy arrays.
-It can view astronomical data such as contained in files based on the FITS (Flexible Image Transport System) file format.
+* GUI Framework: Ginga, a toolkit designed for building viewers for scientific image data

 ## Project Timeline